 Feline body language helps distinguish fear from other emotions like aggression, playfulness, or simple indifference.
 Scared cats typically display specific physical signs: flattened ears pressed against their head, dilated pupils even in bright light, and a low, crouched body posture.

 Their tail behavior tells a compelling story too.
 Fearful cats often tuck their tails tightly against their bodies or puff them up like bottle brushes.
-They might also engage in displacement behaviors like excessive grooming or pretending to sleep when they’re actually hyper-alert to their surroundings.
+They might also engage in displacement behaviors like excessive grooming or pretending to sleep when they’re hyper-alert to their surroundings.

 Why cats meow at night can also relate to fear and anxiety.
 Cats experiencing stress often vocalize more, especially during quiet nighttime hours when they feel more vulnerable.